raleighlittles/iTunesDB-Parser/README.md

 ![CSV photo screenshot](./docs/20230715_photodatabase-csv.png)

-# Future roadma
+# Future roadmap

 This project is a very early work-in-progress.
-The next major feature to come is iThumb file decoding.
+The next major feature to come is [iThumb file decoding](https://github.com/raleighlittles/iTunesDB-Parser/issues/4)

 # Interested in contributing?

-I don't have an iPod anymore, or any other files from it besides the Photos Database ones.
 If you have any iTunesDB files from the unsupported list and are willing to share, please contact me.

 Special thanks to @AZProductions for providing an iTunesDB file.